Corporate Governance Principles

 Board Size, Selection and Term

 The By-Laws of the Company provide that the number of Directors shall be determined by the full Board.
 Board size shall be assessed at least annually by the Nominating/Corporate Governance Committee and changes shall be recommended to the full Board when appropriate.
-There are currently nine members of the Board.
 If any nominee is unable to serve as a Director or if any Director is unable or unwilling to continue to serve as a Director, the full Board may reduce the number of Directors or choose a successor Director.

 Directors are elected for one year terms by stockholders at the annual meeting of stockholders.
 Stockholders may propose nominees for consideration by the Nominating/Corporate Governance Committee by submitting names and supporting information to: Secretary, Amphenol Corporation, 358 Hall Avenue, Wallingford, Connecticut, 06492.